snowplow-archive/snowplow.github.com/_posts/2016-07-30-iglu-r5-scinde-dawk-released.md

 <h2 id="schema-ddl">2.
 Schema DDL</h2>

-Schema DDL was used in Snowplow for about year, serving primitive abstract syntax tree for Redshift DDL.
+Schema DDL was used in Snowplow for about year, serving part of abstract syntax tree for Redshift DDL.
 But as Iglu becomes mature project, we're starting to see its purpose and scope of work more clearly, which leads to little reshapings of our libraries.
-First part of of this reshapings was `igluctl static`, which now includes commands previously implemented stand-alone.
+First part of of this reshapings was `igluctl static`, which now gathers commands previously implemented as stand-alone.
-Second part of reshaping is move of Schema DDL into Iglu project, as it really nicely coupled with our schemaing approach.
+Second part of reshaping is move of Schema DDL into Iglu project, as it was nicely coupled with our schemaing approach and other Iglu subsystems.

+It also includes major change in stucture of project.
+Redshift AST, previously avaiable at `com.snowplowanalytics.schemaddl.generators.redshift.Ddl` now has been moved to `com.snowplowanalytics.iglu.schemaddl.redshift` package (notice `iglu` part).
+`generators` pacakge is still available, but now contains only functions related to DDL and migrations generation.

+Now `redshift` package also includes AST for `ALTER TABLE` statement.

+Schema DDL now also comes with abstract syntax tree for JSON Schema, our second AST, which allows you to parse arbitray JSON into typesafe AST.
+This AST drives Schema linting and DDL derivation and in future will be used more widely for various Iglu-related tasks.

 Schema DDL now is also available on JCenter and can be included into SBT project like following:

 {% highlight scala %}
 "com.snowplowanalytics" % "schema-ddl" %% "0.4.0"
 {% endhighlight %}

-It also includes two major changes in stucture of projects.
-Redshift AST `com.snowplowanalytics.schemaddl.generators.redshift.Ddl` now has been moved to `com.snowplowanalytics.iglu.schemaddl.redshift`.
-`generators` pacakge is still available, but contains only functions related to DDL and migrations generation.

-Now `redshift` package also includes AST for `ALTER TABLE` statement.

-Schema DDL now also comes with abstract syntax tree for JSON Schema, which allows you to parse arbitray JSON into typesafe AST.
-This AST drives Schema linting and DDL derivation and in future will be used more widely for various Iglu-related tasks.

 <h2 id="roadmap">3.
 Iglu roadmap</h2>